 ✎ Written By: Stephanie

 Stephanie is passionate about creating beautiful easy DIY crafts for the home.
-On Indoorzy she shares felt craft tutorials and templates to make felt flower decor by hand, or with the help of a Cricut.
+On Indoorzy she shares felt craft tutorials and templates to make felt flower decor by hand, or with the help of her Cricut Maker.